sourcegraph/about/content/blogposts/2023/power-user-guide-cody-ai-vscode.md

   title="Cody AI Inline Chat"
 />

 Inline chat can be a great alternative if you are constrained by space or prefer a more minimal interface.
 We built Cody to be helpful, not get in your way.
-Inline chat also supports shortcuts, so if you want to start a new inline chat, hit Command + Shift + C to start a new inline chat.
+Inline chat also supports shortcuts, so if you want to start a new inline chat, hit <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>C</kbd> to start a new inline chat.
 You can have multiple inline chats in a file, and I find this really useful when onboarding onto a new codebase and want to understand what the different functions are doing.

 ## Commands